All Episodes

 No, that's not correct.

-I suggest you just check the number on that.
+I guess you just checked the number.

-Carbon Dioxide counts for about a quarter of the total greenhouse effect.
+Carbon dioxide counts for about a quarter of the total greenhouse effect.

 That's wildly different from some of the numbers that I believe have been published.